MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 ### Common limitations when using the test harness

-Whilst the test harness is suitable for testing simple code components, the following scenarios may mean that the test harness cannot be used to test a more complex code component:
+While the test harness is suitable for testing simple code components, the following scenarios may mean that the test harness cannot be used to test a more complex code component:

 1. The [updatedProperties](reference\updatedproperties.md) array is not populated when properties are changed via the test harness **Data Inputs** section.
 2. Using features listed in the `feature-usage` section of the `ControlManifest.Input.xml`.
 For example, calling the `context.WebApi.*` methods will throw an exception from within the test harness.
 3. Use of the [paging](reference/paging.md), [sorting](reference/sortstatus.md), and [filtering](reference/filtering.md) APIs on datasets will throw an exception from within the test harness.
 4. Use of complex datatype bindings that provide additional metadata such as choices and lookups.
-For choice columns, the test harness will give you 3 simple choices with minimal metadata.
+For choice columns, the test harness will give you three simple choices with minimal metadata.
 5. Model-driven apps specifics such as field level security, read-only behavior, dataset selection API, and integration with the model-driven apps command bar.
 6. Other context APIs such as [Navigation](reference/navigation.md) and [Utility](reference/utility.md) methods.